docascode/template/README.md

     - `docset-path` is the directory that contains `docfx.json` file.
       > v3 is a breaking change in a lot of ways.
 Test it with [this docset](https://github.com/dotnet/docfx/tree/v3-template/docs).
 - Copy the `styles`, `fonts` folder to `{docset-path}/_site`.
+  > This will be copied automatically in the future, but for now it is a manual step.
 - Start a local HTTP static file server in `{docset-path}/_site`. [http-server](https://stackoverflow.com/questions/16333790/node-js-quick-file-server-static-files-over-http) is a good option if you already have node js.